“All artists must eventually expose themselves!” L.C

 He completed Throw Caution To The Wind, a cynical look at love coinciding with a heist that’s about to take place at an n Atlantic City casino.

 Christine’s contribution to Tim Russert’s The Wisdom of Our Fathers helped the non-fiction achieve #1 on the New York Times best sellers list, two years in a row.
 Christine’s piece was one of 60,000 essays sent to Russert, vying to be one of the 100 published in the Russert project.

 Christine presently resides in the central mountains of Mexico and working both as a journalist as a steady contributor to Show Daily, a glossy and informative magazine featuring Antiques and Collectables and a sometime contributor to the English-speaking newspaper Atencion in San Miguel.
 Now completing his latest screenplay The World’s Greatest Lover, about a lost and bewildered many who finds a lusty life frequenting chat rooms over the net and while also converting two short stories for the stage.
 Lou’s Conflict and Conflict Resolution and God Damn You Tennessee Williams are works in progress.
 He has also recently penned “Living and Dying in San Miguel, about his true account while tracking a murderer on the lam from the States, doing so for 10 days from his present Mexican home town in October of ‘96.
 During 2000 Lou Christine authored his first stage play Tony Zerillo’s, Loose Ends. that was produced in 2006.

-Christine, remarried in 2018 to Donna Tanner and has been residing in the Central Mountains of Mexico for the last 25 years.
-Christine has two sons from separate mothers, Robert Christine and son, Travis Lee Carvalho.
+Christine, remarried in 2018 to Donna Tanner and has been residing in the Central Mountains of Mexico for over a quarter century.
+Christine has two sons from separate mothers, Robert Christine, and son, Travis Lee Carvalho.